AndersDJohnson/base-create/README.md

     // optional package scope to for main package and any sub-packages for monorepos
     scope: "@my-org",
   },
-  // optionally specify sub-packages for monorepos
+  // optionally specify sub-packages for monorepos - see the `base-create-monorepo` package to ease this
   packages: [
     {
       name: "my-first-subpackage",